grpc/grpc.io/content/en/docs/languages/cpp/quickstart.md

     ```

     {{% alert title="Note" color="info" %}}
-  **Getting build failures?** Most issues, at this point, are a result of a
+  **Getting build failures?** Most issues, at this point, are the result of a
   faulty installation.
-Ensure that the have the right versions of `cmake`, and
+Make sure you have the right version of `cmake`, and
   carefully recheck your installation.
     {{% /alert %}}